Vite 5.x / 6.x, Node 20+

 SyntaxError: Cannot use import statement outside a module |

-CJS file loaded as ESM in browser | optimizeDeps.include: ['pkg'] |
+CJS file loaded as ESM in the browser | optimizeDeps.include: ['pkg'] |

 ReferenceError: require is not defined |

-Pre-bundle skipped for CJS dep | optimizeDeps.include: ['pkg'] |
+Pre-bundle skipped for a CJS dep | optimizeDeps.include: ['pkg'] |

-Error: 'default' is not exported by node_modules/<package>/index.js |
+'default' is not exported by node_modules/<pkg>/index.js |

 Rollup strict ESM validation | build.rollupOptions.output.interop: 'auto' |

-Failed to resolve entry for package '<package>'.
-The package may have incorrect main/module/exports specified in its package.json. |
+Failed to resolve entry for package '<pkg>' |

 Missing or malformed exports field |